 Near the Jasper townsite, the Fairmont Jasper Park Lodge has luxury accommodations surrounded by pristine landscapes and a wonderful golf course.

 If you want something more budget-friendly, the Mount Robson Inn has a complimentary breakfast.
 Their rooms have mini-fridges and microwaves too.
+Alternatively, the Marmot Lodge offers a quiet location, with a Starbucks and a great restaurant on the property.

 Located 6 km from the town of Jasper, the Pyramid Lake Resort offers a chalet-style venue with spectacular mountain views.
 Open year-round, you can enjoy hiking and canoeing in summer, and snowshoeing, fat biking, and cross-country skiing in winter.